ChannelApe/channelape-typescript-sdk/README.md

 ```

 #### Reserve Percentage Adjustments
-You can also make reserve adjustments based on a percentage amount by switching out `quantity` for `futureAppliedAtpPercentage` and adding an `expirationDate`:
+You can also make reserve adjustments based on a percentage amount by switching out `quantity` for `futureAppliedAtpPercentage` and adding an `expirationTime`:

 ```typescript
 const batchRequest = BatchAdjustmentCreationRequest = {